multi-build/multibuild/README.rst

             # pip dependencies to _test_ your project.
 Include any dependencies
             # that you need, that are also specified in BUILD_DEPENDS, this will be
             # a separate install.
-            - TEST_DEPENDS="numpy scipy pytest"
-            - UNICODE_WIDTH=32
-            - WHEELHOUSE_UPLOADER_USERNAME=travis-worker
-            # Following generated with
-            # travis encrypt -r your-org/your-project-wheels WHEELHOUSE_UPLOADER_SECRET=<the api key>
-            # This is for Rackspace uploads.
-Contact Matthew Brett, or the
-            # scikit-learn team, for # permission (and the API key) to upload to
+            # Now see the Uploads section for the stuff you need to
-            # the Rackspace account used here, or use your own account.
-            - secure:
-                "MNKyBWOzu7JAUmC0Y+JhPKfytXxY/ADRmUIMEWZV977FLZPgYctqd+lqel2QIFgdHDO1CIdTSymOOFZckM9ICUXg9Ta+8oBjSvAVWO1ahDcToRM2DLq66fKg+NKimd2OfK7x597h/QmUSl4k8XyvyyXgl5jOiLg/EJxNE2r83IA="
+            # upload your wheels after CI has built them.

     # You will likely prefer "language: generic" for travis configuration,
     # rather than, say "language: python".
 Multibuild doesn't use